yuuzi41/doc-collect/README.md

 Documents managed this-app is attached Attributes(author, publisher, categories, etc).

 This Application provides Web DAV interface.
-You can access the documents by webdav, supported by win and mac by default.
-And You can narrowing-down to your find documents by Attributes.
+You can access the documents by WebDAV, mountable by win,mac,linux and etc systems.
+And You can narrowing-down your find documents by Attributes.

 I'm sorry this app is support japanese only.